 1. Decide what the business name should convey

 Before you dive into brainstorming, establish some direction.
-Ask yourself these questions:
+Ask yourself:

 What are some distinctive qualities of your business or product?